 In Ithaca, New York, and hundreds of other communities worldwide, consortia of businesses issue zero-interest bearer paper notes.
-The notes are denominated in local units (Hours in Ithaca; Greenbacks, Berkshares, and other names elsewhere) http://en.wikipedia.org/wiki/
+The notes are denominated in local units (Hours in Ithaca; Greenbacks, Berkshares, and other names elsewhere)en.wikipedia.org/wiki/

 Local currency#Modern local currencies and are designed to circulate as cash, like Federal Reserve notes.
 In the United States, the issuer must redeem the notes for dollars (unit of account) upon demand at a fixed conversion rate.
 Each Ithaca Hour, for example, is equal to 10 USD.
 The community notes are not a legal tender, have no intrinsic value, and generally circulate in an extremely limited geographical area.
-The issuers often use Marxist rhetoric, claiming that holding the notes will help the local economy by keeping money invested locally.
-(For more details, browse http://www.ithacahours.com/).
+The issuers often use Marxist rhetoric (workers create all value but get shafted by the "capitalist" political and economic system, etc.), claiming that holding the notes will help the local economy by keeping money invested locally.
+(For more details, browse www.ithacahours.com).
 What is really going on in Ithaca and the other community money centers?